Netardent/Generic-Testdata-Framework/README.md

 ### Argument File

 The argument file contains mandatory and optional parameters that must (can) be passed to the GTF-Tool.
 Thus the only command line argument that is accepted is the path to such an argument-file.
-It can have any name, but it must have a proper syntax for Java property files (which is not too complicated too achieve ;)).
-The following list defines the possible property values:
+It can have any name, but it must have a proper syntax for [Java property files](http://en.wikipedia.org/wiki/.properties) (which is not too complicated too achieve ;)).
+The following list defines the possible arguments:

 * **ConfigurationDirectory** - This is the directory that contains the metadata defintions as well as the template files.
-* **CsvDirectory** - This directory contains the CSV-Files that are used as an input to generate the individual Testsuite-Files containing then all the corresponding testcases from such a CSV-File.
-* **XlsDirectory** - This directory contains the XLS-Files that are used as an input to generate the individual Testsuite-Files containing then all the corresponding testcases from such a XSL-File.
+* **XlsDirectory** - This directory contains the Excel-Files that are used as an input to generate the individual Testsuite-Files containing then all the corresponding testcases from such a XSL-File.
 * **TestsuiteDirectory** - The resulting Testsuite-Files are generated into this directory.
-* **InputType** - Define the input type, currently supported CSV and XLS.
-If no input type is given CSV is assumed.
+* **InputType** - Define the input type, currently supported XLS.
+If no input type is given XLS is assumed.
+This is designed for future use when also database will be supported as an input type.

 The following shows an example of an argument file:

 `ConfigurationDirectory = c:\gtf-sample\config`
-`CsvDirectory = c:\gtf-sample\csv`
+`XlsDirectory = c:\gtf-sample\xsl`
 `TestsuiteDirectory = c:\gtf-sample\testsuite`

 It should be noted that for the Configuration Directory this results in the following two directories:

 * c:\gtf-sample\config\metadata
 * c:\gtf-sample\config\template

+The main idea of having all arguments bundled in one file is to be able to use the same argument file inside a team and project.
+Furthermore this makes it easily possible to have different ready-made files for different environments (local, CI-environment, etc.).

 ### Java